gotoconnecttestuser-arch/oasyspropertiesprivacypolicie/README.md

 Terms and Conditions

-Your use of our services is also governed by our Terms and Conditions [insert Terms & Conditions URL].
+Your use of our services is also governed by our Terms and Conditions https://github.com/gotoconnecttestuser-arch/oasyspropertiesprivacypolicie.
 Please review them for additional information regarding your rights and obligations.

 Updates to This Policy